AutoMQ/openmessaging-benchmark/driver-automq/deploy/telemetry/README.md

     # Metrics report interval
     s3.telemetry.exporter.report.interval.ms=5000
     ```
-2. start AutoMQ for Kafka and metrics and traces will be ready to view on Grafana
+2. start AutoMQ and metrics and traces will be ready to view on Grafana